The PADI Peak Performance Buoyancy Course with ATLANTIC EDGE

 - Certification card

-Course does not include: (Required equipment student are responsible for supplying):
+Course does not include: (Students are responsible for supplying this required equipment):

 - Mask, snorkel, fins